nuclio/nuclio/docs/setup/k8s/getting-started-k8s.md

 ## Deploy a function with the Nuclio CLI (nuctl)

-Start by [downloading](https://github.com/nuclio/nuclio/releases) the latest version of the [`nuctl`](/docs/reference/nuctl/nuctl.md) Nuclio CLI for your platform, and then deploy the `helloworld` Go sample function.
+Start by [downloading](https://github.com/nuclio/nuclio/releases) the latest version of the Nuclio CLI (`nuctl`) for your platform, and then deploy the `helloworld` Go sample function.
 You can add the `--verbose` flag if you want to peek under the hood:
 > Note: If you are using Docker Hub, the URL here includes your username - `registry.hub.docker.com/<username>`.

 ```sh